BC4ISE26 - 2nd International Workshop on

 8-12 June 2026, Verona, Italy

-Hosted by the 38th International Conference on Advanced Information Systems Engineering
+Co-located with the 38th International Conference on Advanced Information Systems Engineering (CAiSE)

 Workshop Presentation